homearanya/active-escapes/src/pages/tours/pondo-hopper-hiking-trail.md

   faq:
     - question: How do I get to the start of the trail?
       answer:
-        - 'If you are self-driving, we will collect you from the hike finish-point: Port St Johns on the 5 night trail or Mbotyi for the 3 night trail.
+        - 'If you are self-driving, we will collect you from the hike finish-point: Port St Johns on the 5 night trail or Mbotyi on the 3 night trail.
 You will leave your vehicle in secure parking in PSJ or Mbotyi and be transferred to Msikaba – the hike start for both the 3 & 5 night trail.
 This transfer is included in the hike price.'
         - If you are flying, we can arrange private transfers from the airport.
-Mtata is the closest airport (1.5hr from PSJ) but there are only direct flights from JHB.
+Mtata is the closest airport (1.5hr from PSJ) but the only direct flights there, are from JHB.
 Durban or East London are the next closest  airports (5- 6hr transfer).
-If the group is flying – we will arrange transfers directly to Msikaba (trail head) and back from Port St Johns (trail-end) – please request a quote for these extra transfers.
+If the group is flying – we can arrange transfers directly to Msikaba (trail-head) and back from Port St Johns (trail-end) – please request a quote for these extra transfers.
     - question: What is the best time of year for this trail?
       answer:
         - The Wild Coast has a very temperate climate so can be hiked all year round, but from about March through to November tend to be better months i.t.o less rainfall.
 Winter months offer a wonderful and stable climate for hiking and the annual sardine brings lots of marine action, but we do struggle to get a booking at Mbotyi hotel as it is block-booked by the sardine tour operators.